- Total population: 54.2 million

 - Rank in Human Development Index: 151 of 189

 Tanzania crisis briefing

 For over half a century, Tanzania has been a country of asylum, hosting one of the largest refugee populations in Africa.
-The International Rescue Committee provides vital support as Tanzania’s government copes with with the latest influx of refugees from Burundi.
+The International Rescue Committee began operations in the Kigoma region of northwestern Tanzania responding to a large influx of refugees from the neighboring countries.

 What caused the crisis in Tanzania?

 Tanzania plays an important role in the region as a host to refugees who have fled violence in neighboring countries.
 It currently hosts refugees from the Democratic Republic of Congo and Burundi, and has hosted large numbers from Rwanda in the past.
 The country is home to the world’s third largest refugee camp, Nyarugusu.
 This influx was caused by ethno-political violence and civil war in these countries, which forced tens of thousands to flee and seek refuge.
 We currently assist approximately 350,000 refugees in Nyarugusu, Nduta and Mtendeli camps.

 Almost 400,000 Burundian refugees fled to Tanzania in 2015 after disputed elections.
 No new arrivals from Congo or Burundi have been granted access into the country since 2018.
 There is a program that helps Burundians seeking to return to their home country.

 What are the main humanitarian challenges in Tanzania?